Azure/simdem/demo_scripts/simdem/script.md

 SimDem demos are interactive and can be run in different modes.

+  * Tutorial: Displays the descriptive text of the tutorial and pauses at code blocks to allow user interaction.
+  * Simulate: Does not disply the descriptive text, but pauses at each code block.
+When the user hits a key the command is "typed", a second keypress executes the command.
+  * Test: Runs the commands and then verifies that the output is sufficiently similar to the expected results (recorded in the markdown file) to be considered correct.
+  * Script: Creates an executable bash script from the document
+  * Auto: allows any of the above modes to be run but without user interaction

 Tutorial mode is ideal if you are using this as a learning or teaching tool.
 In this mode a description of what you are about to do is shown on the screen, hit a key to see the command, hit another key to